How to Invoice as a CIS Subcontractor: A Step-by-Step UK Guide

 1. Register for the CIS

 Before you start invoicing, ensure you're registered as a subcontractor under the CIS.
 This is a legal requirement, and failure to do so can result in higher deduction rates of up to 30% instead of the standard 20%.
 You can register for CIS through the official government website.
+Registration is straightforward but requires your Unique Taxpayer Reference (UTR) and National Insurance number.
+Remember, being registered not only affects the deductions but also your credibility with contractors.

 2. Gather necessary information